 Preventing an STI

 Sexually transmitted infections (STIs) are passed from one person to another through unprotected sex or genital, oral or anal contact.
 Anyone who has sex can get an STI, you don’t need to have lots of sexual partners.
-Both men and women can get and pass on STIs.
+Anyone can get and pass on STIs.

 Using a condom when you have sex is the best way to avoid catching an STI, however here are a number of things you can do to help prevent the risk of exposure to infections.

 - Talking with your partner(s) about STIs, sexual health and contraception use before having sex.

 - Getting tested, along with your partner before sexual activity.
 Many STIs have no symptoms at all so it’s safer to get tested.

 - Avoiding sex when under the influence of alcohol or drugs as this can reduce your ability to make good decisions.

 - Some clinicians may recommend that you have a vaccine against Human Papillomavirus (HPV) and Hepatitis B (Hep B).